CSXL/solus/CONTRIBUTING.md

 ### Contributing Guidelines

 Follow our [AI Principles](#ai-principles) when contributing to the project.
 If you have any questions about our code of conduct, guidelines, or operation, feel free to reach out to us at [opensource@csxlabs.org](mailto:opensource@csxlabs.org).

-Linting is done with [trunk](https://trunk.io), there are common IDE plugins for it.

 ### Types of Contributions